 The concept of the elements of creation originated in the studies of Alchemy, and are believed to have been taught to Paracelsus during his studies abroad in the early 1500’s.
 Hall also offers an extensive article about the life and work of Paracelsus, himself.
 On page CL Hall states:

 “When 20 years old, [Paracelsus] began a series of travels which continued for about 12 years.
 He visited many European countries, including Russia.
 It is possible he penetrated into Asia.
 It was in Constantinople that the great secret of the Hermetic arts was bestowed upon him by by Arabian adepts.
 His knowledge of the Nature spirits and the inhabitants of the invisible worlds he probably secured from the Brahmins of India with whom he came into contact, either directly or through their disciples.”

-What Paracelsus Taught us about the Elements, and The Rulers that Guard the Watchtowers.
+What Paracelsus Taught us about the Elemental Beings and Their Rulers

 The four primary elements were known to the ancient hermetic philosophers are Earth, Air, Fire and Water.

 Paracelsus taught that these elements were two-fold in nature; they had both a subtle, vaporous principle (Above, in the realms of spirit) and a gross, corporeal substance (below, in the world of matter.)
 Each element was both visible and invisible, discernible and indiscernible.

 As such, air was described as both “tangible atmosphere and an intangible, volatile substratum which may be termed spiritual air.”
 Fire is a “spiritual ethereal flame manifesting through a material, substantial flame.”
 Water is both a dense fluid, and “a potential essence of fluidic nature.”
 Earth has a lower being that is “fixed, terreous and immobile” and a higher being that is “rarefied, mobile and virtual.”
 Pg.
 CV